-17. Pensions and Employee Benefits
+16. Pensions and Employee Benefits

 Atlantic Lottery Corporation Inc. participates in a multiple-employer defined benefit contributory pension plan.
 ALC also provides certain post-employment healthcare benefits, long service awards, extended health and dental benefits, life insurance, and ad-hoc supplementary pensions.
-The portion of expenditures allocated to the Commission through ALC's profit distributions related to pensions is \$759,295 (2016 - \$932,278) and \$161,493 (2016 - \$167,065) related to employee benefits.
+The portion of expenditures allocated to the Commission through ALC's profit distributions related to pensions is \$619,005 (2017 - \$759,295) and \$183,275 (2017 - \$161,493) related to employee benefits.

-In addition to the transactions above, ALC also made special pension payments during the year of \$11.8 million (2016 - \$14.1 million).
-The Commission's portion of these special payments is funded through monthly withholdings from future profit distribution as stated in Note 14 (b).
+In addition to the transactions above, ALC also made special pension payments during the year of \$5.3 million (2017 - \$11.8 million).
+The Commission's portion of these special payments is funded through monthly withholdings from future profit distribution as stated in Note 14(b).

-18. Capital Management
+17. Capital Management

-The Commission's capital is made up of its equity and long-term debt which consists primarily of the outstanding deficit and the long-term liability resulting from the investment in the Atlantic Lottery Corporation Inc. The objective when managing capital is to provide an adequate return to enable it to meet its funding obligations.
+The Commission's capital is its equity which consists primarily of the outstanding investment in the Atlantic Lottery Corporation Inc. The objective when managing capital is to provide an adequate return to enable it to meet its funding obligations.
 The Commission sets the amount of capital in proportion to risk and manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Commission may reduce its funding contributions to the province.
 The Commission is not subject to any externally imposed capital requirements or financial debt covenants and does not presently utilize any quantitative measures to maintain capital.